UK records hottest day of the year so far as heatwave triggers thunderstorms

 A heat warning is in place until Friday

-The UK has recorded its hottest day of the year so far, the Met Office has said, as the country swelters in a heatwave that has caused deaths and triggered heavy thunderstorms in some areas.
+Britain recorded its hottest day of the year so far on Tuesday, the Met Office said, as the country swelters in a heatwave that has caused up to eight deaths and triggered heavy thunderstorms.

-The temperature reached 32.2C (89.96F) at Heathrow Airport in west London on Tuesday afternoon.
-The previous high for the year was 31.6C, which was also recorded at Heathrow on Sunday.
+The temperature reached 32.2C (89.96F) at Heathrow airport in west London on Tuesday afternoon, beating the earlier record set in the same place on Sunday.

-The Met Office has issued new amber thunderstorm warnings for parts of south-eastern England between 4pm and 7pm on Tuesday.

-Forecasters warn of water spray, sudden flooding and lightning strikes, which could lead to power cuts, damage to buildings and delays to public transport.

 It comes amid an amber extreme heat warning which is set to last until Friday, with the mercury expected to climb as high as 33C in parts of the country.

+As thunderstorms and torrential rain rumbled across southern England, forecasters warn of water spray, sudden flooding and lightning strikes, which could lead to power cuts, damage to buildings and delays to public transport.

+The confirmed death toll from the country’s warm weather surge rose to eight after it was confirmed that a drowned swimmer’s body washed up at a Wakefield nature park.
+Since the start of the weekend seven others drowned or suffered a heart attack or “heat stroke”.

-The thunderstorms could echo the flooding witnessed last week in London and the South East, which affected several Underground stations.
+Tuesday night’s thunderstorms could echo the flooding witnessed last week in London and the southeast, which affected several Underground stations.

-Dan Stroud, a Met Office forecaster, told the PA news agency: “We have issued some new amber thunderstorm warnings for parts of south-east London, down to parts of Essex and Kent.
+Dan Stroud, a Met Office forecaster, told the PA news agency: “We have issued some new amber thunderstorm warnings for parts of southeast London, down to parts of Essex and Kent.

 “There is also one in place for areas surrounding Cambridgeshire.